Diagnosed with Sleep Apnea

-Over the past 6 months or so it’s been getting worse and worse, and when it was noticed that whilst sleeping I often stop breathing, it was time to seek medical advice.
+Over the past 6 months or so it's been getting worse and worse, and when it was noticed that whilst sleeping I often stop breathing, it was time to seek medical advice.
 Apparently stopping breathing during the night is bad.
 The snoring is pretty bad as well.

 So I went to see my GP and based on my descriptions, and responses to the questionnaire, she booked me in for a sleep study as it sounded like a classic case of sleep apnea.
-It obviously wasn’t an urgent referral as I had to wait nearly 8 weeks for the sleep study, but the time eventually came.
+It obviously wasn't an urgent referral as I had to wait nearly 8 weeks for the sleep study, but the time eventually came.
 The study was conducted from the hospital, but I was able to take the equipment home.
-I was hooked up to all kinds of metering and measuring devices for respiration air flow, respiration effort, oxygen saturation, pulse, heart rhythm and a few other things.
-I took the equipment back the next day and to get the results, which were surprising to say the least.
+I was hooked up to all kinds of metering and measuring devices for respiration airflow, respiration effort, oxygen saturation, pulse, heart rhythm and a few other things.
+I took the equipment back the next day and to get the results, which were surprising, to say the least.
 They showed that I had a serious breathing condition, so serious I was booked in for treatment the next working day.

 The table below shows some of the stats recorded from the sleep study.

 |Supine A+H||393||57.6 / h|

 From the data gathered it was clear that I do not get to deep sleep, in fact on average once per minute I stop breathing for 30 seconds or more.
 That means that on average, I spend more time suffocating than breathing during the night.
 This resulted in a severe sleep deprivation and hypoxia (low blood oxygen).
 A blood oxygen of 96% sets off alarms in hospitals, mine fell as low as 82%

 Based on these results, it's no wonder that I was suffering poor memory, lack of concentration, impaired judgement, moodiness and irritability.